tock/tock/doc/reference/trd104-syscalls.md

 ---------------------------------

 The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
-After userspace shares a buffer, it MUST NOT write to it.
-In certain limited cases, described in 4.4.1 below, userspace MAY read a buffer that has been shared with a Read-Write Allow call.
-In most cases, however, userspace MUST NOT read the buffer.

 Calling a
 Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
 Subsequent successful calls to Read-Write Allow return the previous buffer passed.
-Therefore, to regain access to a passed buffer, the process must call the same Read-Write Allow system call again.
+The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is exclusive either to userspace or to the kernel.
+To regain exclusive access to a passed buffer, the process must call the same Read-Write Allow system call again.
 It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.
+Section 4.4.1 describes the requirements for when and how a system call API can allow simultaneous userspace and kernel access of a buffer.

 The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3